Phalanx (comics)

 The Phalanx are a fictional cybernetic species appearing in American comic books published by Marvel Comics.
-They have come in conflict with the X-Men as well as other groups on several occasions.
+They have come into conflict with the X-Men as well as other groups on several occasions.
 They form a hive mind, linking each member by a telepathic system.

 Publication history

-The Phalanx were co-created by writer Scott Lobdell and artist Joe Madureira but owe much in concept and appearance to the original Technarchy (by writer Chris Claremont and artist Bill Sienkiewicz).
-Although appearing in prototype variations in earlier issues, the Phalanx first appeared in their full form in Uncanny X-Men #312 (May 1994).
+The Phalanx were co-created by writer Scott Lobdell and artist Joe Madureira but owe much in concept and appearance to the original Technarchy by writer Chris Claremont and artist Bill Sienkiewicz.
+Appearing in prototype variations in earlier issues, the Phalanx are featured in Uncanny X-Men #312 (May 1994).

-Fictional biography
+Fictional history

 Origins

-While their true origins are still unclear, Phalanx were thought to be formed when organic lifeforms are infected with the Technarchy's techno-organic transmode virus, but, in fact, they are actually an artificial intelligence that operates on a galactic scale, and they have total control of a host galaxy.
-The Phalanx were apparently created by the Titans, singularities of consciousness so vast and dense, that they have caved in on their own combined intelligence to form black holes - realms that exist outside normal spacetime and where the Phalanx dwell.
-The Titans are also singular intellects and not a collective or a group.
-A single black hole is a Titan intelligence, up to five black holes confined to a galactic cluster or a dense collection of stacked galaxies becomes a Stronghold, warring factions seeking to actively destroy or absorb other Strongholds in order to achieve a Dominion status which is when 10 or more of these incomprehensible cosmologically-scaled beings act in unison to control a particular sector or sectors of space in both the area and epochs of time, becoming galaxy-spanning, interconnected tears in the fabric of existence.
-The only primal threats to them are Galactus and the Phoenix.